openhp/HeatPumpController/README.md

 - connect EEV to EEV terminal,
 {-Photo: EEV connected-}<br>
 - install all T sensors on pipes, insulate tubes,
-- crimp T sensors arrays,
+- crimp T sensors arrays, you can crimp all four GND wires at every array to one GND connector pin or make 1-to-4 connection somewhere closer to sensors location (same for +5V wires), {-Photo: 4 wires crimped-}<br>
 - insert T sensors arrays to appropriate terminals (if you do not need to control over all temperatures, disable and do not install unnecessary sensors), {-Photo: T sensors connected-}<br>
 - crimp and plug pressure sensors outputs: crimp 1st wires together to the right terminal, 2nd cold side wire to the left terminal, 2nd hot side wire to the middle terminal; use the dummy if no pressure sensors used in your system.